Azure Databricks personal access token authentication

 • --comment: Replace <comment> with a meaningful comment about the access token’s purpose.
 If the --comment option is not specified, then no comment is generated.

 • --lifetime-seconds: Replace <lifetime-seconds> with the number of seconds that the access token is valid for.
 For example, 1 day is 86400 seconds.
-If the --lifetime-seconds option is not specified, the access token is set to never expire (not recommended).
+If the --lifetime-seconds option is not specified, the access token is set to the maximum lifetime for your workspace.
+By default, the maximum token lifetime for a workspace is 730 days.

 • --profile-name: Replace <profile-name> with the name of an Azure Databricks configuration profile that contains authentication information for the service principal and the target workspace.
 If the -p option is not specified, the Databricks CLI will attempt to find and use a configuration profile named DEFAULT.